SauravMukherjee44/CodeIN-Community-Website/CONTRIBUTING.md

 Work in Progress pull requests are also welcome to get feedback early on, or if there is something blocking you from working further.

 ## Resources
+> checkout these resources to learn about contributions in a more precise manner ↓
 - [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/)
 - [Using Pull Requests](https://help.github.com/articles/about-pull-requests/)
 - [GitHub Help](https://help.github.com)